Grant entitlement

 operator.

 before the handler runs.
-Granting names an arbitrary account the caller need not own, and it posts no debit.
-The
+Granting names a userId the caller need not own and posts no debit, so the

-gate therefore stands in for the ownership check the posting path would otherwise apply.
+gate stands in for the ownership check the posting path would otherwise apply.

 Reason codes

-grant-entitlement returns no reason codes: it has no rejected path.
-The ways it can fail are thrown
+grantEntitlement returns no reason codes: it has no rejected path.
+It fails only by throwing.

 |---|---|